ietf-wg-asdf/SDF/sdf.md

 References in this array can be SDF names (JSON Pointers), or one of two abbreviated reference formats:

-* a text string with a "referenceable-name", i.e., an affordance name or grouping name.
+* a text string with a "referenceable-name", namely an affordance name or a grouping name:

-All affordance declarations that are directly (i.e., not nested further in another grouping) in the same grouping and that carry this name (there can be multiple ones, one per affordance type) are declared to be mandatory to be represented.
-The same applies for groupings made mandatory within groupings containing them.
+  * All affordance declarations that are directly in the same grouping (i.e., not nested further in another grouping) and that carry this name are declared to be mandatory to be represented.
+    Note that there can be multiple such affordance declarations, one per affordance type.

+  * The same applies for groupings made mandatory within groupings containing them.

 * the Boolean value `true`.
   The affordance/grouping itself that carries the `sdfRequired` keyword is declared to be mandatory to be represented.

 Note that referenceable-names are not subject to the encoding JSON pointers require as discussed in {{hierarchical-names}}.